repla-app/repla-app.github.io/_drafts/2020-01-13-repla-use-cases.md

 ## Summary

 These are a few example use cases of having a web browser with that can run processes and package management.
 But the real goal is provide a space where new use cases can emerge, much like the terminal and the text editor allow people to solve their own problems by extending them.

-* * *

-[^addressingvscode]: Visual Studio Code and Atom should be addressed specially because since those apps provide a nice mechanism for providing a lot of the same functionality as Repla, only integrated into a text editor.
-That may be a successful approach as well, but one of problem with that approach is that it causes those application to cross a threshold of complexity that makes these kinds of features very difficult to use when integrated into a text editor, in specific apps struggle when they try to incorporate two entirely different user-interface models into the same application.
-With that said, it would be great to see more of these kinds of features succeeding in these applications.